brianhitchin/aA-API-proj/frontend/README.md

 ## How to get started
 1. From the root, run install which will install both frontend and backend dependencies.

         npm run install

 2. In the backend, reference .env.example and configure appropriately.
-As of now, there is no validation for .env.
 3. Run the appropriate migrations and seeders in the backend directory:

         npx dotenv sequelize db:migrate:all
         npx dotenv sequelize db:seed:all

-4. Start both frontend and backend servers (on development, separately) with: npm run
+4. Start both frontend and backend servers (on development, separately) with:

+    npm run

 ## How to use MeetPup